quantify-os/quantify-scheduler/docs/user_guide.rst

     The information in the :ref:`hardware configuration <sec-hardware-config>` is then used to compile the control pulses into instructions suitable for hardware execution.

-In the first compilation step, pulse information is added to all operations that are not valid pulses (:meth:`~quantify_scheduler.types.Operation.valid_pulse` ) based on the information specified in the :ref:`device configuration file<sec-device-config>`.
+In the first compilation step, pulse information is added to all operations that are not valid pulses (see :attr:`~quantify_scheduler.types.Operation.valid_pulse`) based on the information specified in the :ref:`device configuration file<sec-device-config>`.

-A second compilation step takes the schedule at the pulse level and translates this for use on a hardware backend.
+A second compilation step takes the schedule at the pulse level and translates this for use on a hardware back end.
 This compilation step is performed using a hardware dependent compiler and uses the information specified in the :ref:`hardware configuration file<sec-hardware-config>`.

 Both compilation steps can be triggered by passing a :class:`~quantify_scheduler.types.Schedule` and the appropriate configuration files to :func:`~quantify_scheduler.compilation.qcompile`.